gradle/gradle/CONTRIBUTING.md

 ## Before you start

-Before starting to work on a feature or a bug fix, please open an issue to discuss the use case or bug with us.
+Before starting to work on a feature or a bug fix, please open an issue to discuss the use case or bug with us, or post a comment in the relevant issue.
 This can save everyone a lot of time and frustration.

 For any non-trivial change, we need to be able to answer these questions:

 * Why is this change done?
 What's the use case?
-* For user facing features, what will the API look like?
+* For user-facing features, what will the API look like?
 * What test cases should it have?
 What could go wrong?
 * How will it roughly be implemented?
 We'll happily provide code pointers to save you time.

 We may ask you to answer these questions directly in the GitHub issue or (for large changes) in a shared Google Doc.

-If you are looking for good first issues, take a look at the list of [good first issues](https://github.com/gradle/gradle/labels/good%20first%20issue) that should be actionable and ready for a contribution.
+Please note that some features may be out of the team's current focus, and it can take significant time for the team to review the PR thoroughly and address it fully.

 ### Security vulnerabilities